 Hong Kong's immigration ordinance is surprising in as much that there aren't that many categories for people to qualify under, unlike other developed countries in the world.
 Similarly the requirements are not documented as extensively as other destinations.
 As a result Hong Kong immigration officers have a broad range on how they interpret a particular situation within an application, resulting in what some may consider as inconsistent decision-making.
 However in reality no two applications are the same, but may have some similarities.
-The fact remains that each application will be assessed on its own merits.
+The fact remains that each application for an immigration work visa in HK will be assessed on its own merits.

-To follow is a brief summary of each category high-lighting the key elements of each visa type.
+To follow is a brief summary of each category high-lighting the key elements of each type of business visa in Hong Kong.
 If you have any questions at all feel free to CONTACT US or go to our blog, Establish Hong Kong.

 The difference between these and employment visas for new entities is if the applicant is holding around 25% or more in shares.
 The applicant must possess the necessary skills and experience to benefit the company.
 Being a major shareholder doesn't give the applicant an automatic right to live and work in Hong Kong.
 The company must demonstrate that the new entity is potentially viable and the parent or overseas company or individual is capable of supporting the new venture.
 Also the generation of local employment, there is a need or niche for the business and that other Hong Kong Companies, both supplies and clients will benefit.
 Another favourite is to demonstrate what immigration describes as "a significant contribution to Hong Kong".
 This statement is intentionally vague and open to interpretation.
 An essential part of these applications is to provide Hong Kong immigration with a detailed business plan and cash flow forecast for the first year and beyond.
 The criterion for this type of visa hasn't changed, but the interpretation has, significantly, as a result of a growing economy.